USGS-R/training-curriculum/content/usgs-packages/geoknife_Discovery.md

     ## $`WCS Subset`
     ## [1] "gov.usgs.cida.gdp.wps.algorithm.FeatureCoverageIntersectionAlgorithm"

 From this list, you can define which algorithm you would like the webprocess component to use.
-For example, we want our data to be returned as the unweighted average across each geospatial feature, so we need to use "Area Grid Statistics (weighted)".
+Definitions of each of the default algorithms can be found in the Geo Data Portal Algorithm Summaries section of the [home page for GDP documentation](https://my.usgs.gov/confluence/display/GeoDataPortal/GDP+Home).
+For example, we want to use the OPeNDAP subsetting algorithm, "OPeNDAP Subset".

 ``` r
 # algorithm actually has a default of the weighted average